DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 ### Passing up the credentials

-Now we have a running Web Application with an authenticated user that needs to call our secured Web API, passing up the credentials is extremely easy!
+Now that we have a running Web Application with an authenticated user that needs to call our secured Web API, passing up the credentials is extremely easy!

 Let’s say we want to call our API from an MVC Action that would list all the values from the API.
-First, we obtain the token from the current logged in user with:
+First, we obtain the token from the current logged-in user with:

 ```cs
 User.Claims.First(x=>x.Type == "id_token").Value